Apply for Global Public Voices

 The Einaudi Center's Global Public Voices advocacy initiative, in collaboration with Oxfam America and Cornell Global Hubs, promotes evidence-backed public engagement on campus, in national debates, and around the world.

 As a Global Public Voices (GPV) fellow, you receive training and mentoring to expand your reach and share your expertise with wider U.S. and global audiences.
 Working with think tanks, local community college faculty, and international university partners, you'll engage to increase the public impact of your knowledge.
-Our partnerships with Oxfam America and Global Hubs broaden our impact and provide collaboration opportunities and concrete approaches to dismantling unequal systems.
+Our partnerships with Oxfam America and Global Hubs broaden our impact and provide opportunities to collaborate.

 Thought Leadership for Global Publics